AlekseyCherepanov/john-devkit/README.md

 TODO: a link to .pdf file, a script to compile slides.

+## Slides for PHDays VI, 2016

+Source file of slides for talk about john-devkit at PHDays VI is in `slides_2016-05-17_phdays_vi.src.org`.
+The code example is in `simple_example.py`.

+TODO: a link to .pdf file.

 ## Usage without John the Ripper

 The idea to write a hash algo in Python and get optimized C code is very attractive.
 But there are limitations with john-devkit: john-devkit is not suitable for regular applications.
 It is a really bad idea to use john-devkit in most cases.
+Please use standard/good libraries for hashing; for instance Argon2 (see [Password Hashing Competitions](https://password-hashing.net/)), [yescrypt](http://www.openwall.com/yescrypt/) or [phpass for php](http://www.openwall.com/phpass/).

 It is possible to separate john-devkit and John the Ripper (use custom C template, fix output in `output_c.py` for some instructions that depend on `pseudo_intrinsics.h` and/or `johnswap.h` or pull the headers into your application if the licenses permit).